JohN100x1/IsekaiMod/README.md

 		- `Killing Intent`: Enemies within 40 feet who fail a will save become shaken, frightened, and cowering.
 		- `Reflect`: Deal damage to enemies equal to damage you receive.
 		- `Mythic Class Feature`: see below
-		- `Dual Class - Legacy Class Feature`: as Legacy Class Feature below, pick a second base class to get abilities from, or in the case of the God Emperor your first.
+		- `Dual Legacy`: Pick a second base class to get abilities from, or in the case of the God Emperor your first.
 	- `Overpowered Ability`: Powerful gamebreaking abilities.
 		- `AutoBolster`: Bolsters every spell you cast.
 		- `AutoEmpower`: Empowers every spell you cast.